 By Rebecca Alwine, Army Spouse

 I’m an Army spouse.
 The Army lives in glorious places like Fort Sill, Oklahoma and Fort Drum, New York.
-We can do vast miles of nothing.
-We can do random tornadoes.
-We can do feet of snow.
+We can do vast miles of nothing or random tornadoes.
+We can do multiple feet of snow.

 So imagine my surprise when my Army family moved to the panhandle of Florida.
 You know, one of those places where you have to pay attention to storms during hurricane season.
 Where when you check into the unit, they ask you for your family’s evacuation plan.
 Where you may run out of bottled water a week before the storm hits because everyone is stocking up.

 Ok, I digress.
-Let’s talk about what to do if you PCS to one of these areas.
+Let’s talk about what to do if you PCS to one of these areas that is always talked about at the National Hurricane Center.

 Have a plan